-ECON 7982 Special Topics in Econ (1-3)

-ECON 7983 Special Topics in Econ (1-3)
+ECON 7982 Special Topics in Econ (1-3) Special Topics in Economics.

-This course designation is reserved for topics that are not on the regular curriculum taught by regular faculty and for one-time offerings by visitors.
+ECON 7983 Special Topics in Econ (1-3) This course designation is reserved for topics that are not on the regular curriculum taught by regular faculty and for one-time offerings by visitors.

-ECON 7990 Independent Studies (1-3)

-Independent Study in Economics.
+ECON 7990 Independent Studies (1-3) Independent Study in Economics.
 Course may be repeated up to unlimited credit hours.

-ECON 9980 Masters Research (0)

-Masters Research in Economics.
+ECON 9980 Masters Research (0) Masters Research in Economics.
 Course may be repeated up to unlimited credit hours.

-ECON 9990 Dissertation Research (0)

-Dissertation Research in Economics.
+Maximum Hours: 99 ECON 9990 Dissertation Research (0) Dissertation Research in Economics.
 Course may be repeated up to unlimited credit hours.